Welcome to Our Blog on the Camino Portuguese

 Camino Portuguese in Lisbon

-As we made our way back down the steep winding streets of Lisbon we came across the Igreja de Santiago, which marks the official beginning to Camino Portuguese.
-Apparently a church was originally built on this site in 1100, and then rebuilt following the 1755 earthquake.
+As we made our way back down the steep winding streets of Lisbon we came across the Igreja de Santiago, which marks the official beginning of Camino Portuguese.
+Apparently, a church was originally built on this site in 1100 and then rebuilt following the 1755 earthquake.

 Yellow Camino Arrow Lisbon Portugal.

-We particularly enjoyed window shopping in the bakeries, butchers, fish mongers, and cheese shops.
-We also passed a corner store dedicated to sardines, which was filled with wooden shelves stocked floor to ceiling with colourful tins of different flavoured sardines.
-It brought to mind Olivander's wand shop, or at least another shop from the magical Diagon Alley in the Harry Potter series.
+We particularly enjoyed window shopping in the bakeries, butchers, fishmongers, and cheese shops.
+We also passed a corner store dedicated to sardines, which was filled with wooden shelves stocked ffrom loor to ceiling with colourful tins of different flavoured sardines.
+It brought to mind Olivander's wand shop or at least another shop from the magical Diagon Alley in the Harry Potter series.

 In the afternoon we decided to take the Santa Justa lift to experience what it would have been like to take a Victorian elevator.
 We enjoyed the new perspective we got from the top, being able to look down on the intricate waved patterns in the tile plazas, the tiny cars and throngs of people below, and in the distance the expanse of the Commercial Plaza and the Tagus River beyond.

-At the top of the tower we found ourselves in another shopping district with a very intriguing looking museum that was unfortunately closed.
-We slowly made our way back down to river, stopping at a cafe for some large and delicious smelling baguettes topped with soft cheese, tomato, and fresh basil.
-We enjoyed our modest feast on the shore while watching the sun set.
+At the top of the tower, we found ourselves in another shopping district with a very intriguing-looking museum that was unfortunately closed.
+We slowly made our way back down to the river, stopping at a cafe for some large and delicious-smelling baguettes topped with soft cheese, tomato, and fresh basil.
+We enjoyed our modest feast on the shore while watching the sunset.

 Lisbon Guitar Music